 I have seen so many women inadvertently discourage their husbands from doing their share by being too controlling or critical… If she acts as a gatekeeper mother and is reluctant to hand over responsibility, or worse, questions the father’s efforts, he does less… Anyone who wants her mate to be a true partner must treat him as an equal—and equally capable—partner.

 Your husband might take a longer time soothing your fussy baby.
 Watching the scenario unfold is difficult, especially when you can step in and solve it.

 But stepping in would deny your husband the ability to refine his skills.
 And he can’t determine which soothing methods work best for the baby.

 #4: Dads should assume daily tasks and not just the fun outings

-Common roles for moms include dealing with the daily—and often boring—tasks such as changing the baby’s diapers, packing lunches, or meeting with the children’s teachers, whereas dads’ version of parenting is taking the kids out to the park.
+Common roles for moms include dealing with the daily—and boring—tasks.
+Changing the baby’s diapers, packing lunches, or meeting with the children’s teachers.
+Meanwhile, dads’ version of parenting is taking the kids out to the park.

-Of course, fun times with dads are beneficial and even necessary, especially to offset the other stereotype of fathers as the strict and distant disciplinarian.
-But children benefit greatly when they see their dads participating in tasks that are on equal par to their moms (and vice versa).
-That way, dads are just as capable of taking the kids to the pediatrician as easily as mom can hang out with the kids at the park.
+Fun times with dads are beneficial and even necessary..
+But children benefit when they see their dads participating in tasks that mom does as well.
+They see dads are just as capable of taking the kids to the pediatrician, and that mom can have fun at the park.

 #5: Make regular alone time between dad and the kids

-Want one of the best ways dads can build a stronger bond with the kids and have an equal say and participation in the household?
+How can dad bond with the kids and have an equal say and participation in the household?
 Go on strike.
-Leave the kids alone with him regularly so that he can set the agenda and know just as much as you do about what the kids need and want.
+Leave the kids alone with him regularly so that he’ll know just as much as you do about what the kids need and want.